Subcommittee on the HASS Requirementreturn to MIT home page

 Distribution Component (3 subjects)

-All students will complete a distribution consisting of three HASS subjects, one from each of the three categories: Humanities, Arts, and Social Sciences.
-You can see which subjects are in each of these categories using the Advanced Search page of the MIT Online Subject Listing & Schedule, [Look for the label: HASS Categories (for students entering in Fall 2010 or later).]
+All students will complete a Distribution consisting of three HASS subjects, one from each of the three categories: Humanities, Arts, and Social Sciences.
+You can see which subjects are in each of these categories using the Advanced Search page of the MIT Online Subject Listing & Schedule, (Look for the label: HASS Category).
 Please note that a few subjects have been assigned to more than one category; these subjects will automatically audit for the category needed by the student.

 Concentration Component (3 or 4 subjects)

 The HASS Concentration offers students the opportunity to deepen their understanding of the issues and methodologies in one area of Humanities, Arts, or Social Sciences.
 All undergraduates must complete a HASS Concentration of 3-4 subjects (some fields require 3, some 4) where they will gain a sophisticated sense of the questions that characterize these fields of study.

-Students in collaboration with their concentration advisors (a designated facuty member in the respective area of study) must select a field of concentration and submit a Concentration Proposal Form by the end of the first week in their second semester junior year.
+Students in collaboration with their Concentration advisors (a designated faculty member in the respective area of study) must select a field of Concentration and submit a Concentration Proposal Form by the end of the first week in their second term junior year.
 Ideally, students will have completed their HASS Distribution subjects by this point, and their experiences with these subjects will guide their choice of Concentration.
-One subject may be counted toward both the distribution and concentration components with the permission of the Concentration Advisor.
-Students must submit a Concentration Completion Form by the end of the first week of their final term at MIT, whether or not they are taking some of their concentration subjects during that term.
+One subject may be counted toward both the Distribution and Concentration Components with the permission of the Concentration Advisor.
+Students must submit a Concentration Completion Form by the end of the first week of their final term at MIT, whether or not they are taking some of their Concentration subjects during that term.

 For detailed information on the procedures for declaring and completing a Concentration, please refer to the procedures section of the Contentrations page.
 A downloadable HASS Concentration checklist(pdf) for students is also available:

 HASS Electives (1 or 2 subjects)

 The remainder of the eight-subject HASS Requirement can be fulfilled with any other HASS subject of the student's choosing designated as HASS-H, HASS-A, HASS-S, or HASS-E.